“I saw some flashing lights in a dark night sky, and they appeared to not move; what are they?”

 Compiling data in this way makes ‘deviations from the norm’ more obvious, e.g. anything that is moving in a direction different than the rotation of the earth becomes more apparent, and it also makes geosynchronous satellites show up as single points of light, as they have not moved during the course of the multiple exposures.
 In the case of this segment of time, there is one significant deviation, and it looks like something moving nearly perpendicularly to the star trails (upper right corner, circled).
 Here is a crop of that area:

-We can now see that there is actually a lot going on in this nearly 2-hour timeframe: An airplane at lower left, a GPS satellite trends from upper-left to lower-right, and notably many roughly parallel lines that are the satellites in the geosynchronous belt, fairly close to each other.
-Now, let’s remember what we are looking at compared to the star trail image, as it is sort of opposite, now showing relative movement of stationary satellites through the starfield, as the earth rotates.
-Here is a crop of the center of the image, with the tumbling and/or re-positioning satellite track circled in red; each ‘dot’ of geosat light represents a single exposure, every 11th for the bright reflections of the tumbling satellite:
+We can now see that there is actually a lot going on in this nearly 2-hour time-frame: An airplane at lower left, a GPS satellite trends from upper-left to lower-right, and notably many roughly parallel lines that are the satellites in the geosynchronous belt, fairly close to each other.
+Now, let’s recall what we are looking at compared to the star trail image, as it is sort of opposite, now showing relative movement of stationary satellites through the starfield, as the earth rotates.
+Here is a crop of the center of the image, with the tumbling and/or re-positioning satellite track circled in red; each ‘dot’ of light represents a single exposure, every 11th for the bright reflections of the (presumably) tumbling satellite:

 Note that this is only a single occurrence of a geosat flare, in this case one that is likely in an unstable (non-operational, out of control) orbit.
 There can be single flashes, sets of finite flashes over short periods of time, or flashes recurring over longer periods of time).